 McMINNVILLE, Ore. – Not wanting to waste the efforts of a lengthy and intense opening act that stretched to 30 points, Linfield turned a first-set victory into a sweep of fourth-place Whitman, winning 30-28, 26-24, 25-22 Friday night inside Ted Wilson Gymnasium.

-Kailana Ritte-Camara (Soph., Molokai, Hawaii) shared match-high honors with 13 kills and led all players with 24 digs.
-Leimomi Hookano (Soph., Kaneohe, Hawaii) pounded the ball down 10 times and Victoria Thompson (Soph., Newberg, Ore.) and Shayli Coppock (Jr., Temecula, Calif.) were nearly double-digit scorers with nine and eight kills, respectively.
+Kailana Ritte-Camara (Jr., Molokai, Hawaii) shared match-high honors with 13 kills and led all players with 24 digs.
+Leimomi Hookano pounded the ball down 10 times and Victoria Thompson (Jr., Newberg, Ore.) and Shayli Coppock (Sr., Temecula, Calif) were nearly double-digit scorers with nine and eight kills, respectively.

 After initially struggling to get around the blocking prowess of the Missionaries’ front line, Linfield (9-14, 4-11 NWC) rattled off seven straight points for an 11-8 lead.
 Another big scoring spurt, this time eight consecutive and fueled by five Whitman errors, allowed the ‘Cats to claim a 20-12 advantage.
 Linfield could not close the door, however, and a late 6-1 Whitman run forced a tie at set point.
 The marathon finally ceased with back-to-back kills from Thompson and Ritte-Camara, giving the home team the necessary two-point spread at 30-28.